 Zimmerman, Reverend Joseph A. (1885-1954), S.J.: Joseph Zimmerman entered the Jesuit society in 1907 and was a college student in formation from 1916 to 1921.
 During vacations and semester breaks he was known to visit intermittently at St. Francis Mission and he taught grades 6-8 there from 1914 to 1919.
 Throughout his career he created thousands of still photographs pertaining to the Lakota of the Pine Ridge and Rosebud reservations and Rapid City.
 Those attributed to him date from between 1916 and 1947, but he may have created some at an earlier date.
 As late as the early 1920s, he captured his images with glass-plate negatives.
 He favored dramatic staging, and when working with native subjects, he preferred individuals with dramatic "full-blood" surnames.
 Consistent lighting control on his subjects was common problem in his early photography.
 Two motion pictures from 1949 were also credited to Father Zimmerman.

-Zuern, Reverend Theodore (Ted) F. (1921-2007), S.J.: Father Zuern served in Native American parish ministry in three states -- Kansas, South Dakota, and Minneapolis, Minnesota (Minneapolis), and he also served in Washington, D.C., through the Bureau of Catholic Indian Missions as first Associate Director, 1981-1985, and then as Legislative Assistant, 1995-2001.
+Zuern, Reverend Theodore (Ted) F. (1921-2007), S.J.: Father Zuern was ordained a priest in 1957.
+He served Native Americans through pastoral ministry in three states -- Kansas (Our Lady of the Snows Church, Potawatomi Reservation, Topeka), South Dakota, and Minnesota (Native Ministry, Archdiocese of St. Paul, St. Paul/ Minneapolis) -- and national advocacy in Washington, D.C.
+(Bureau of Catholic Indian Missions, as Associate Director, 1979-1987, and Legislative Assistant, 1995-2001).